MaxArkilz/startup/README.md

   - *modified Simon Authentication endpoint to fit with website*
 - Your frontend calls your service endpoints
   - *successful call on frontend*

+### Login
+- Simon Deployed, Github link in footer, README updated, history of at least 10 commits.
+  - *Completed*
+- Supports new user registration
+  - *Completed*
+- Supports existing user authentication
+  - *Completed*
+- Stores application data in MongoDB
+  - Stored in cluster0.bjrbj.mongodb.net
+- Stores and retrieves credentials in MongoDB
+  - Passwords hashed and stored, as well as retrieved successfully
+- Restricts application functionality based upon authentication
+  - Only welcome page and about page visable before authentication